 - If the application is deemed acceptable, a No Objection Letter (NOL) is issued by Health Canada.

-- The EC review and approval process timeline varies by institution.
+- The EC review and approval process timeline vary by institution.

 - The application first undergoes a screening phase to ensure that all submission components have been provided.

-- Once screened for acceptability, the application is processed for review and an acknowledgement letter is issued to the sponsor to indicate the start of the review period.
+- Once screened for acceptability, the application is processed for review, and an acknowledgment letter is issued to the sponsor to indicate the start of the review period.